Good afternoon :)

 9. What are fixed income ETFs?

 Fixed income ETFs are exchange-traded funds that invest in debt instruments such as government bonds, corporate bonds, PSU bonds, and money market securities.
-They track a fixed-income or bond index and trade on stock exchanges like regular shares.
+The fixed-income ETFs track a fixed-income or bond index and trade on stock exchanges like regular shares.